trow-land/Machine-Learning/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or would like to discuss these projects further, feel free to connect with me on [LinkedIn](your-linkedin-profile-link).
+If you have any questions or would like to discuss these projects further, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thomas-rowland-07a785155/).

-_(Note: Remember to replace placeholder links and references with actual ones.)_
+_(Last updated: 15/06/2023)_